 Christina M. Kasprzak

 Christina Kasprzak, MA, is director of the Trohanis Technical Assistance (TA) Projects at the UNC Frank Porter Graham Child Development Institute.
-Under Christina's leadership, the Trohanis TA Projects assist Part C and Section 619 programs in enhancing state and local early intervention and early childhood special education (EI/ECSE) agencies to develop and manage effective and efficient systems and implement evidence-informed practices in order to improve services and outcomes for infants, toddlers, and preschoolers and their families.
-For more than 45 years, the projects of Pascal "Pat" Trohanis have implemented effective TA following key practices informed by literature, experience, and evaluation data.
+Under Christina's leadership, the Trohanis TA Projects assist Part C and Section 619 programs in enhancing state and local systems to ensure equitable access to high-quality services and supports that result in positive outcomes for all young children with developmental delays and disabilities and their families.
+For more than 50 years, the projects of Pascal "Pat" Trohanis have implemented effective TA following key practices informed by literature, experience, and evaluation data.

-Christina currently serves as co-director of the Early Childhood TA (ECTA) Center and is PI on the FPG subcontract for the Center for Early Childhood IDEA Data Systems (DaSy).
-Christina specializes in program evaluation and has worked for ten years to support the measurement of child and family outcomes in EI/ECSE.
-She led the development of the ECTA System Framework for Early Intervention and Preschool Special Education, designed to guide state EI/ECSE leaders in evaluating their current systems, identifying potential areas for improvement, and developing more effective, efficient systems that support implementation of evidence-based practices.
-In March 2019, A State System Framework for High-Quality Early Intervention and Early Childhood Special Education was published in Topics In Early Childhood Special Education.
+Christina co-leads the Early Childhood TA (ECTA) Center and is PI on the FPG subcontract for the Center for IDEA Early Childhood Data Systems.
+Christina specializes in program evaluation and provides TA to states to support the measurement of child and family outcomes.
+She led the development of the ECTA System Framework, a guide for state leaders in evaluating their systems, identifying areas for improvement, and developing more effective, efficient systems that support implementation of evidence-based practices.
+In 2019, A State System Framework for High-Quality Early Intervention and Early Childhood Special Education was published in Topics In Early Childhood Special Education.